kangarko/PluginTemplate/README.md

 <p align="center">
   Do you want to learn Java and code highly-customized Minecraft plugins?
 I've made a training for you!
+(It uses PluginTemplate as an example)
   <a href="https://mineacademy.org/project-orion">
     <img src="https://i.imgur.com/OJuN0qP.png" />
   </a>